-GALC stocks a colourful, rip-proof wall chart of the Pintupi alphabet.
+GALCAC stocks a colourful, rip-proof wall chart of the Pintupi alphabet.
 Or a downloadable version is available here for free.
-To purchase the Pintupi chart, email GALC on email@example.com or phone (08) 9021 3788.
+To purchase the Pintupi chart, email GALCAC on firstname.lastname@example.org or phone (08) 9021 3788.
 Payment by credit card available.
 Charts are $40 each.

 The printed Pintupi Dictionary is out of stock and out of print as of March 2022.

 However, an online version of the book by Ken and Leslie Hansen in 1973 is available.